apache/infrastructure-website/content/pages/contact.md

 Requests for resources and their adjustments should be handled through JIRA, unless a [self-serve](/self-serve/) tool exists for the specific resource.

-Please use the [Service Desk Portal](https://infrahelp.apache.org) for filing JIRAs.
+Please use the [Service Desk Portal](https://infrahelp.apache.org) for filing new JIRAs.

 ### Mailing list for general inquiries
 General inquiries and questions should go to our user mailing list: